TGAC/COPO-documentation/updates/samples.rst

 .. hint::

-   Collapse the list of fields that can be updated by for instance, clicking the **List of ASG project fields that can be updated** item below.
+   To view a list of fields that can be updated, collapse the list of fields that can be updated by clicking the
+   |collapsible-item-arrow| button below.

 .. note::